 How many items can I request?

 The number of items you can request depends on the time of year.
-We aim to provide a minimum of 5 items for each child or young person you refer.
+We aim to provide a minimum of 5 items for each child or young person.
 Our aim is to allow you to select the items most needed by the child or young person.
 We ask that you request a maximum of 2 of the same item if possible.

 The child has received a “back to school” uniform pack last year; can I refer again?

 The short answer is yes.
 We trust our referrers to make a referral when they feel it’s the right thing to do.
 Although it is important to consider the reason why the child needs to be referred again and is there any way to help the family become less dependent on our service.
 Does the family need help budgeting and planning ahead to ensure they can manage to purchase the uniform themselves?
 Many schools run a recycling shop where parents/carers can buy good quality second hand items at a very reasonable price or get them for free.

 How soon after a referral can additional items be requested for the same child?